Masri Effendi: History

 Masri Effendi was created by Ruz al Yusuf to rival al-Kashkul, a competitor satirical newspaper.
 Masri Effendi was meant to represent the modern Egyptian man who dressed in western jackets and pants but still wore his fez and carried his prayer beads with pride.
-The term 'effendi' originally referred to an old Ottoman title, evolved to mean the new nationally conscious society of lawyers, university graduates and small merchants.
+The term 'effendi' was originally an old Ottoman title, which evolved to refer to the new nationally conscious society of lawyers, university graduates and small merchants.
 Later on, Masri Effendi would 'write' weekly columns himself, as Ruz al Yusuf presented him as the real editor of the newspaper.
 Saroukhan would later draw Masri Effendi in Akher Sa'a, another popular satirical magazine.
-The story of El-Misri (Mr.Egyptian) was later depicted a 1949 film directed by Hussein Sedki.
+The story of El-Misri (Mr. Egyptian) was later depicted a 1949 film directed by Hussein Sedki.
 He was gradually phased out because his character was not seen as representative of the Egyptian.